 - Melt the chocolate in a microwave for 15 seconds.
 Stir and then cook every 5 seconds until smooth.

 - Stir in coconut oil.

 - Take the candy out of the freezer.

 - Carefully dunk down into the chocolate.
-I stuck a toothpick in the end of each one as I dunked.
+I stuck a toothpick into the end of each one as I dunked.

-- Use a spoon to cover all of the piece if needed.
+- Use a spoon to cover all of the candy bar if needed.

 - Lift and lightly swipe some of the chocolate off of the bottom with the flat side of a fork.